Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

+In Fig.~\ref{fig:crosstalk_and_mode_combination}(a) the target gate between ions 3 and 6 (solid line) is accompanied by 8 potential interactions with the four neighbor ions 2, 4, 5, and 7 (dotted lines).
+We presume that the profile of the controlling beam (purple) is tight enough not to overlap with next-nearest neighbors (ions 1 and 8) and so there are no interactions involving these ions.
+Applying Eq.~\ref{eq:thetaij_def}, we can see that the crosstalk rotation angles are proportional to the target gate angle and depend on the relative strengths of the qubit couplings of the target and crosstalk pairs: $\theta_{t,n} = \eps \Theta J_{t,n}/J_{t_1,t_2}$.
+Because these angles are small, the worst-case infidelity is approximately given by~\cite{parrado_rodriguez2021}

+In this work we exploit the motional mode structure to construct gates that are inherently insensitive to crosstalk by engineering the coupling matrix $\bs{J}$.
+By producing a coupling matrix where $J_{t,n}=0$ for all target-neighbor pairs, we can ensure that $\theta_{t,n}=0$ independently of both the crosstalk fraction $\Omega_n/\Omega_{t_1/t_2}$ and the phase offset $\tilde{\phi}_n$ of the drive on each neighbor ion.
+We also desire that the target coupling $J_{t_1,t_2}$ be as large as possible to reduce the required laser power.

-In this manuscript we exploit this structure to construct gates that are inherently insensitive to crosstalk.
-To do this, we must create a qubit coupling matrix where $J_{t,n} = 0$ for $t,n \in \mathcal{T}\times\mathcal{N}$ and $J_{t_1,t_2}$ is as large as possible.
-Designing a qubit coupling graph $J$ through the preferential excitation of vibrational modes has been considered in the context of analog quantum simulation of spin models with global addressing~\cite{shapira2020, kyprianidis2024}.
-Since there are only $N$ degrees of freedom in $\chi$ and $(N^2-N)/2$ parameters in $J$, it is impossible to produce arbitrary inter-qubit couplings in this manner.
-However, we show that creating crosstalk-insensitive coupling matrices is possible for most target ion pairs when considering experimentally realizable motional mode structures.
+Designing a qubit coupling matrix $\bs{J}$ through the preferential excitation of vibrational modes has been considered in the context of analog quantum simulation of spin models with uniform global drives~\cite{shapira2020, kyprianidis2024}.
+Since there are only $N$ degrees of freedom in $\bs{\chi}$ and $(N^2-N)/2$ parameters in $\bs{J}$, it is impossible to produce arbitrary inter-qubit couplings in this manner.
+To eliminate target-neighbor crosstalk, however, we only require control over $\abs{\mathcal{T}\times\mathcal{N}}+1 \leq 9$ degrees of freedom, a requirement that does not scale with $N$.